Medicaid coverage

 You must meet these criteria to be eligible for Medicaid coverage for liposuction:

-• They must have been a part of a weight loss program six months or a year before the surgery and should provide proof of it.
+- They must have been a part of a weight loss program six months or a year before the surgery and should provide proof.

 Must Read: Get Weight Loss Surgery Grants Today